jaeyow/fullstack-developer/_posts/2021-07-10-penny-pinching-using-jamstack.md

 ---
 layout: posts
 title: Penny Pinching using the Jamstack Architecture
 excerpt: How to ace your Core Web Vitals without breaking the bank, hint, its FREE!
+With Netlify, Github and GatsbyJS.
 modified: 2021-07-10
 date: 2021-07-10
 tags: [Jamstack, volunteering, penny pinching, Gatsby, Lighthouse, Core Web Vitals]